|

 Dyckia 'Red Devil' (Red-leafed Dyckia) - This succulent forms clumps of 12 inch tall by 15 inch wide rosettes of deep-green leaves overlayed with rich rusty-red whose color intensifies in full sun.
 In late spring appear the small orange flowers that rise on slender 2-3 foot tall slightly-branching inflorescences.
 Plant in bright light (full sun best along coast) to enhance the dark color.
 Give good drainage and occasional to very little irrigation.
 Attractive to hummingbirds.
 This plant was sent to us by Yucca Do Nursery.

-This description of this plant is based on our research and our observations of it growing at the nursery, in our own garden and in other gardens.
-We always appreciate receiving feedback of any kind from those who have any additional information about this plant, particularly if they disagree with what we have written or have additional cultural tips that would aid others growing Dyckia 'Red Devil' .
+This description is based on our research and observations made of this plant as it grows in our nursery, in the nursery garden and in other gardens that we have visited.
+We will also incorporate comments received from others and always appreciate getting feedback of any kind from those who have some additional information about this plant, in particular if this information is contrary to what we have written or if they have additional cultural tips that would aid others in growing Dyckia 'Red Devil'.

 |